aventuratech/dig-framework/docs/get-started.md

 ### Firebase Config

-Once your Firebase app is configured you are ready to configure your DigFramework app.
+Once your Firebase app is ready its time to configure your DigFramework app.

 1. Go to Firebase project settings
 2. Click `Add Firebase to your web app`